T-34: Namibia

 In 1984, the South West African People's Organisation (SWAPO) made a concerted attempt to establish its own conventional armoured battalion through its armed wing, the People's Liberation Army of Namibia (PLAN).
 As part of this effort, SWAPO diplomatic representatives in Europe approached the German Democratic Republic with a request for ten T-34 tanks, which were delivered.
 PLAN T-34s were never deployed during offensive operations against the South African military, being confined to the role of protecting strategic bases inside northern Angola.

 By 1988 the PLAN T-34-85s had been stationed near Luanda, where their crews received training from Cuban instructors.
 In March 1989, the PLAN tanks were mobilised and moved south towards the Namibian border.
 South Africa accused PLAN of planning a major offensive to influence Namibia's pending general elections, but the tank crews did not cross the border and refrained from intervening in a series of renewed clashes later that year.
 Between 1990 and 1991, SWAPO ordered the PLAN tanks in Angola repatriated to Namibia at its own expense.
 Four later entered service with the new Namibian Army.

 Finland

-The Soviet and Finnish armies used T-34s until the 1960s; the former included the 76.2 mm-armed versions until at least 1968, when they were used in filming the sequel to the movie The Alive and the Dead.
+The Soviet and Finnish armies used T-34s until the 1960s; the former included the 76.2 mm-armed versions until at least 1968, when they were used in filming the sequel to the movie The Living and the Dead.
 The Finnish tanks were captured directly from the Soviets or purchased from Germany's captured stocks.
 Many of the Т-34-85s were enhanced with Finnish or Western equipment, such as improved optics.